-The associate dean will generally acknowledge receiving the complaint no later than three business days after its filing.
+The dean of students will generally acknowledge receiving the complaint no later than three business days after its filing.
 In the notice, the student will be advised of the steps which will be taken.
 In many cases, action to address the focus of a complaint will require further inquiry.
 If this is the case, the complainant will be so informed.
 It is our responsibility to ensure that the rights of everyone involved in the matter are protected.

 Not every complaint warrants action.
 If this is the case, the student will be so informed within a reasonable period of time.

 There is generally no right to appeal a decision made by the dean of students.
 In extraordinary circumstances, however, a student may appeal to the dean of the law school.
 Both the dean of students and the dean may conclude that a complaint should be referred to a committee within the law school or to the appropriate university offices.

 A record of all complaints will be maintained along with and explanation of how the matter was addressed.